practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/03 - array-oriented languages/Futhark/README.md

 ## Installation tips

 For installation I followed this advice: [1.3.
-Installing from a precompiled snapshot](https://futhark.readthedocs.io/en/stable/installation.html#installing-from-a-precompiled-snapshot), extracted binary snapshots _futhark-nightly-linux-x86_64.tar.xz_ and run: _$ make install_ in the extracted directory.
+Installing from a precompiled snapshot](https://futhark.readthedocs.io/en/stable/installation.html#installing-from-a-precompiled-snapshot), extracted binary snapshots _futhark-nightly-linux-x86_64.tar.xz_ and ran: _$ sudo make install_ in the extracted directory.

 The installation can be tested with: